What Changes People? Union and Communion with Christ

 First, it demonstrates that true obedience comes out of an awareness of joy-filled gratitude.
 But about what?

-Our deep awareness of our status!
-He is talking here about our union with Christ.
-Our positional and legal status to God have changed because Jesus lived the totally obedient life we couldn’t ever live, and he paid the price for our sin with his own blood.
-We are now part of a new reality where everything is changed about us—who we are presently, and even, especially, where we will be in the future.
-In being united with Christ in his life and death, our standing and eternity are secure because of what he has accomplished.
+We’re joyfully grateful because we have a deep awareness of our status!
+Keller is talking here about our union with Christ.
+Our positional and legal status in relation to God has changed because Jesus lived the totally obedient life we couldn’t ever live and paid the price for our sin with his own blood.
+We are now part of a new reality where everything is changed about us—who we are presently, and even—especially—where we will be in the future.
+In being united with Christ in his life, death, and resurrection, our standing and eternity are secure because of what he has accomplished.

-Of course, the Holy Spirit initiates, joins, and administers this new standing, taking up residence in us, bringing a new vitality to us.
+Of course, the Holy Spirit initiates, joins, and administers this new standing, taking up residence in us and bringing a new vitality to us.
 This is true even as we learn to struggle against sin.
 The driving force of any new vigor for Christ is this union between Christ and our souls, which the Holy Spirit both starts and continues.
+This is what changes people.

 John Freeman